learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 ```

 This should all look familiar except for that last line.
 You don't need to worry
-about it for now &mdash; just know that line of code makes the variables
+about it for now — just know that line of code makes the variables available to
-available to the test file.
+the test file.

 Take a look at the `message` variable: